cyprus327/sofren/README.md

 <details>
   <summary>About...</summary>
-  The model was loading using raylib's LoadModel function and then converted to sofren's structs, and the textures were resized down to 128x128 from 1024x1024 (from profiling, like 40% of the program's time was just from cache misses so this was the "fix", mipmapping is on the TODO list).
+  The model was loading using raylib's LoadModel function and then converted to sofren's structs, after which an SfrScene was created to allow for raycasting.
+  Additionally, textures were resized down to 128x128 from 1024x1024 (from profiling, like 40% of the program's time was just from cache misses so this was the "fix", mipmapping is on the TODO list).
 </details>